 First, it’s worth understanding what Momondo is, a bit of its history and how it fits into the travel industry.

 Sounds familiar, right?
 There’s a whole host of these guys out there: Kayak, Skyscanner, Trivago, and yes, Google.
 Kayak is the most familiar in the travel industry as they were the pioneers in this space back in 2004 and are U.S. based.
-Momondo started a couple of years later in 2006, but in the far away land of Denmark where they grew and evolved to become a household name in Europe.
+Momondo started a couple of years later in 2006, but in the faraway land of Denmark where they grew and evolved to become a household name in Europe.

 (3) there are some OTAs that will find a way to sell a fare that undercuts airline websites and all other OTAs.
 It is the grey space between all of these scenarios where Momondo lives and why they capture our attention.

 The concept was valuable enough that the big boys have invested in these metasearch engines.
-Priceline first bought Kayak who, in turn, bought Momondo just this past year.
-Google bought a lesser known company known as ITA which subsequently powered their indispensable Google Flights service.
+Priceline first bought Kayak who, in turn, bought Momondo.
+Google bought a lesser-known company known as ITA which subsequently powered its indispensable Google Flights service.
 So while all of these entities are separately branded services, they each bring a valuable link to the chain of flight search platforms and travel distribution.